 1) RULE NUMBER ONE!

-Use scale free water.
-IOW water with no calcium or magnesium (the components of scale).
+USE SCALE-FREE WATER.
+IOW water with no or very little calcium or magnesium (the components of scale).
 Or water with low enough Ca or Mg AND a pH that prevents scale formation.
 See this post: Breville Dual Boiler Mods and Maintenance

 2) Drippy steam valve